jumutc/SALSA.jl/docs/source/algorithms.rst

 	Defines an implementation (see :func:`stochastic_rk_means`) of the Regularized Stochastic K-Means approach [JS2015]_.
 Please refer to :doc:`Clustering <clustering>` section for examples.

 	:param support_alg: underlying support algorithm, *e.g.* ``PEGASOS``
-	:param k_clusters: number of clusters to locate
+	:param k_clusters: number of clusters to be extracted
 	:param max_iter: maximum number of outer iterations
 	:param metric: metric to evaluate distances to centroids [#f2]_